Chestnut Street Bulkhead

 The bulkhead under the Chestnut Street Bridge is compromised, leaving a 5 x 10 foot area of the trail just south of the bridge unsafe for use.
 This area is currently underconstruction.

 PennDOT has agreed to make needed bulkhead repairs as part of their Chestnut Street Bridge project.
-Bridge work began in 2017 and the bulkhead repair will likely happen over the 2019/2020 winter.
+Bridge work began in 2017 and the bulkhead repair will likely happen in early 2020.
 Completing this work as part of the bridge project will dramatically reduce mobilization costs associated with the project, which would otherwise be significantly more expensive than the projected $900,000.
 We appreciate PennDOT's cooperation in including this work in their project.

-PennDOT contractors completed some masonry repairs and repointing of the piers and abutment (the structural support of the bridge) over summer 2018.
-Work is currently underway rehabilitating the 24th Street arch.
+PROJET UPDATE - February 2020: PennDOT contractors completed some masonry repairs and repointing of the piers and abutment (the structural support of the bridge) over summer 2018.
+Work is currently underway rehabilitating the 24th Street arch and the entire bridge over the river.
 This bridge reconstruction project includes new fascia lighting of the structure, a new trail pergola entrance at Chestnut Street and a new plaza on Schuylkill Avenue.

 We ask all trail users to exercise caution while negotiating this area.
 And we appreciate PennDOT’s support of our efforts here.